ericsink/SQLitePCL.raw/README.md

 ## What is the state of this code?
 Is it completely done?

-I'm not sure it'll ever be completely done, but it's in pretty good shape.
+(I'm not sure it'll ever be completely done, but...)

+The code itself is in pretty good shape.
 There are some more tests I want to write.
 There are some platform configurations I still want to support.

+The most important item To-Do is creating nuget packages.

-Look in todo.txt for an informal working list of stuff I still want to do.
+Look in todo.txt for an informal working list of tasks pending.

 ## How do I build this?

-SQLitePCL.sln works fine for me with Visual Studio 2012, Visual Studio 2013, or Xamarin Studio.
-Each one refuses to load the respective project types that are not compatible, but there seems to be no harm done when that happens.
+For Xamarin Studio, use SQLitePCL\_XamarinStudio.sln

+For Visual Studio, use SQLitePCL\_VisualStudio.sln

 ## Which PCL profile is supported?